andrey-torlopov/NetworkHealth/Docs/en/QuickStart.md

 state.isGoodQuality       // true if quality >= .good
-state.isDegradedQuality   // true if poor or moderate state.isExpensive         // true for cellular with data limits state.latency             // Ping in ms (if measured) state.downloadSpeedMbps   // Download speed (if measured) state.uploadSpeedMbps     // Upload speed (if measured)
+state.isDegradedQuality   // true if poor or moderate state.isExpensive         // true for cellular with data limits state.latency             // Always nil in stream mode - use detailedSnapshot() state.downloadSpeedMbps   // Always nil in stream mode - use detailedSnapshot() state.uploadSpeedMbps     // Always nil in stream mode - use detailedSnapshot()
 ```

 ---